Robbins Geller Attorneys Named 2016 Mid-South Super Lawyer and Rising Star

 Super Lawyers, an affiliate of Thomson Reuters, has recognized Robbins Geller attorneys Jerry Martin and Christopher Wood as a Mid-South Super Lawyer and a Rising Star, respectively.
 The publication recognizes attorneys who have distinguished themselves for their high degree of peer recognition and professional achievement in their legal practices.
 Each year, no more than 5% of lawyers are honored as Super Lawyers, and 2.5% are named as Rising Stars in each state.
 Annual selection is made through a statewide survey of lawyers, independent research evaluation of candidates and peer reviews within each practice area.
 The Super Lawyers lists are published nationwide in Super Lawyers Magazine, as well as leading city and regional magazines and newspapers across the country.
 A full description of the methodology behind Super Lawyers’ selection process can be found on their website.

 This year marks the first time Jerry Martin has received the Super Lawyer recognition.
 He has been recognized as a national leader in combatting fraud and has addressed numerous groups and associations, such as Taxpayers Against Fraud and the National Association of Attorneys General.
 Along with a team of Robbins Geller attorneys, including Christopher Wood, Martin obtained a $65 million settlement in the securities class action lawsuit Garden City Employees’ Retirement System v.
-Psychiatric Solutions, Inc. et al. The result represents the third largest securities recovery ever in the Middle District of Tennessee and the largest in more than a decade.
+Psychiatric Solutions, Inc. et al. The result represents the fourth largest securities recovery ever in the Middle District of Tennessee and the largest in more than a decade.
 Additionally, Martin served as the presidentially appointed United States Attorney for the Middle District of Tennessee from May 2010 to April 2013.
 As U.S. Attorney, he made prosecuting financial, tax and healthcare fraud a top priority.

 Partner Christopher Wood is receiving the Rising Star honor for the fifth time.
 He has been a member of numerous litigation teams responsible for recovering hundreds of millions of dollars for investors in Tennessee, as well as across the globe.
 In addition to Psychiatric Solutions, Wood also helped achieve a $265 million recovery for shareholders in In re Massey Energy Co.
 Sec.
 Litig., an action alleging that Massey’s executives made false and misleading statements regarding its commitment to safety prior to the tragic Upper Big Branch Mine Disaster.